Preparing students to thrive in a rapidly-changing world

-The Center for Excellence in Collaborative Education’s mission aligns with that of the University of New England’s Strategic Plan, Our World, Our Future, to prepare students to thrive in a rapidly-changing world.
+The Center to Advance Interprofessional Education and Practice’s (CAIEP, formerly the Center for Excellence in Collaborative Education) mission aligns with that of the University of New England’s Strategic Plan, Our World, Our Future, to prepare students to thrive in a rapidly-changing world.
 It fulfills strategic aims, providing a hub to help all UNE programs create and engage with distinctive interdisciplinary and interprofessional programming and collaborative practices across departments, colleges, centers of excellence, and academic disciplines.

 - Provide interprofessional/interdisciplinary (IP/IND) programming to UNE students and faculty based in adult learning and experiential methodologies

 - Coordinate efforts to integrate IP/IND learning methods across health professions curricula

 - Develop innovative and flexible hybrid (on-campus and online) IP/IND learning models in conjunction with CAS, CETL, and CGPS

 - Infuse social determinants and population health across IP/IND programming content

 - Provide IP/IND professional and institutional faculty development and training

 - Work with institutional leaders and faculty to fully integrate UNE’s IP/IND learning culture